 What To Pack

-Packing for a long-term trip is very different from packing for a short weekend getaway.
+Packing for a long-term trip is very different from packing for a weekend getaway.
 For short weekend trips you may take tubes of toothpaste, a few outfits, and your phone charger.
 For long term trips, you will likely need to pack a variety of outfit choices for different weather and fewer toiletries.

 Why fewer toiletries?
 If you are traveling for a longer period of time, it would be wiser to pick up what you need when you are at your new location.
 You will likely be able to find toothpaste, deodorant, shampoo, and conditioner where you are traveling too.
 So it is better to buy those items once there because it is a fantastic way to save some space in your luggage for more important items.
+Just make sure you leave a little space for your Hawaiian souvenirs.

 How To Pack